 The benefits of the drug metformin for the body include:

-3. It reduces the risk of blood clots, strokes and overall cardiovascular diseases, due to its ability to lower the level of harmful cholesterol in the body, as well as the level of lipids in the blood.
+- It reduces the risk of blood clots, strokes, and overall cardiovascular diseases, due to its ability to lower the level of harmful cholesterol in the body, as well as the level of lipids in the blood.

-6. Plays a key role in cancer prevention according to scientific studies in humans, where it has been shown to have an effect on reducing the growth of cancer cells in the breast, colon, lung, pancreas and prostate.
+- Plays a key role in cancer prevention according to scientific studies in humans, where it has been shown to affect reducing the growth of cancer cells in the breast, colon, lung, pancreas, and prostate.

 Metformin includes many benefits for women with PCOS, a disease associated with insulin resistance in the body: